 The M.S. degree and graduate certificate in geospatial analysis (see below) are available for distance-learning students in the United States and abroad.
 Degree-seeking students come from all parts of the United States: California, Nevada, Colorado, Kansas, Florida, New York, Texas, etc. We also have distance-learning graduate students from other countries: Canada, Sweden, Estonia, Malaysia, and the United Kingdom.
 Course and degree requirements are the same as for on-campus students (see above).
 The following combination of courses may be utilized to earn the M.S. degree.

-- Graduate courses offered by ESU via Internet--see web-based courses.
+- Graduate courses offered by ESU via Internet--see Online Courses, below.

 - Up to nine hours of graduate courses transfered from other universities.